mparno/fenics-web/source/featured/2016/fenics16_oslo.rst

 If you would like to stay longer for instance through weekend to visit more of Norway, you may consider for instance the `Norway in a Nutshell <http://www.norwaynutshell.com/>`__ Tours.

-Registration
-************

-All participants must register for the workshop.
-Registration is not yet open.

-The registration fee before May 1 2016 will be **150 EUR**.
-After May 1 2016, the registration fee will rise to **250 EUR**.
-The registration fee will cover the social event on May 18, the workshop dinner on May 19 and lunch on May 19 and 20.
-Registration will close on May 18.

 Reaching the workshop
 *********************